- CAFE UTEC

 Civic Engagement themes are connected to all programs.
-Our Youth Organizing programs engage young people in organizing and policy making experience on local and state levels.
-Open to young people in high school or in UTEC's Workforce and Education programs, organizing options expose emerging leaders to principles of social justice and community organizing, learning skills that will allow them to systemically address the problems and inequities that they see in their communities.
+Staff-led workshops and youth-led organizing options expose emerging leaders to principles of social justice and community organizing, learning skills that will allow them to systemically address the problems and inequities that they see in their communities.

-Enrichment programming provides afternoon recreational and cultural activities for all youth, ages 15-24.
+Enrichment programming provides afternoon recreational and cultural activities for all youth in our age range.
 Youth can participate in a variety of rotating programs to express creativity, engage in athletic fun, and attend special events.

-* This program center is exclusively for youth who are UTEC's target population: 16-23 upon enrollment; out-of-school; and gang-involved, criminally-involved, or expecting/parenting.
-UTEC, however, serves all youth ages 15-24 in its enrichment and civic engagement programming.
+*This program center is exclusively for youth who are UTEC's target population: 16-24 upon enrollment; out-of-school; and gang-involved, criminally-involved, or expecting/parenting.
+UTEC, however, serves all youth in our age range in our enrichment programming.